lawli01/DevOps-Course-Starter/README.md

 ```
 Now visit [`http://localhost:5000/`](http://localhost:5000/) in your web browser to view the app.

+To edit and delete todo items you need to add your github user id to the user id to role map in users.py

 ## Running the integration and unit tests

 In visual studio code: